arealclimber/example-next-context-api/README.md

-This is the Context API in Next.js App practice
+This is a practice of Context API used in Next.js App.

 # Tech Stack